codeigniter-jp/ci_user_guide_translation/README.md

 ~~~
 ci_user_guide_translation/
 ├── CodeIgniter/              ...
 The offical CodeIgniter repository
+├── codeigniter-jp.github.io/ ...
+The GitHub page repository for CodeIgniter Users Group in Japan
 ├── user_guide_src_en/        ...
 The repository containing only the offical User Guide
 └── user_guide_src_ja/        ...
 The repository for Japanese User Guide
 ~~~

 ## Installation